 Bloom Time: Spring to fall

-Lathyrus angulatus is an annual herb with a flanged hairless stem and tiny, coiling tendrils.
+Lathyrus angulatus is an annual herb with a flanged hairless stem and tiny coiling tendrils.
 Each leaf is made up of 2 leaflike leaflets.
-The inflorescence holds a solitary flower on a long, bristle-tipped peduncle with the flower situated midway.
-The purple pea flower is about up to 0.4 inches (1 cm) wide.
-The fruit is a hairless dehiscent legume pod.
+The inflorescence holds a solitary flower on a long bristle-tipped peduncle with the flower situated midway.
+The purple pea flower is about 0.4 inches (1 cm) wide.
+Fruits are hairless dehiscent legume pods.

 It is grown as an annual plant, so it has no USDA hardiness zone.